humanwhocodes/humanfs/docs/directory-operations.md

 ```js
 await hfs.deleteAll("/path/to/directories");
 ```

+This method also returns a boolean indicating if the directory existed or not.

 > [!IMPORTANT]
 > The `deleteAll()` method acts like `rm -rf`, so it will delete directories that aren't empty.
 Use with caution.